GetStream/stream-chat-react-native/COOKBOOK.md

 ### Hello Stream Chat - 3.x

 Stream Chat components make extensive use of React Context to maintain state and provide an optimal user experience.
 To access these contexts screen, components, or the entire app must be wrapped in Stream Chat Context components.

+#### OverlayProvider
 The highest level of these components is the `OverlayProvider`.
 The `OverlayProvider` allows users to interact with messages on long press above the underlying views, use the full screen image viewer, and use the `AttachmentPicker` as a keyboard-esk view.

 Because these views must exist above all others `OverlayProvider` should wrap your navigation stack as well, assuming [`React Navigation`](https://reactnavigation.org/) is being used your highest level navigation stack should be wrapped in the provider: